 - Goldador Size – Average height and weight is 22-25 inches and 60-80 lbs.
 They come under the category of large dog breeds.

-- Goldador puppies are available on sale in various colors including golden, black, red to yellow etc. Adoption is the best and many rescue shelters can have these dogs.
+- Goldador puppies are available in various colors including golden, black, red to yellow etc. Adoption is the best and many rescue shelters can have these dogs.

 - Goldadors do well with an active owner who has had some experience with dogs before.
 S/he should be willing to participate actively in exercising and training this intelligent and social animal.

 Mixed breed dogs make awesome pets and the Goldadors are no exception.
 However, there are some health concerns about designer dogs.
 So be prepared to ask a lot of questions to your breeder about the puppy you decide to buy.
 It is very important to find an ethical breeder who gives due importance to health checks for the parents.
-Here are some tips to consider before you search for golden Labrador puppies near you:
+Here are some tips to consider when you look for a Golden Labrador:

 - Select a reputed breeder.
 He/she should be an ethical breeder who has genuine concern for his animals.